Travel Baseball 101: Everything You Need To Know

 Additional costs:

-• Travel costs - Even if you aren't flying to a tournament, you will most likely be driving considerable distances, so be sure to factor in the price of gas.
+Travel costs - Even if you aren't flying to a tournament, you will most likely be driving considerable distances, so be sure to factor in the price of gas and hotels.

 These are all the costs associated with your player and the League.
 Now, what about the stuff you will need as a baseball parent?
 Team gear, comfortable camping chairs, coolers, wagons, heaters, and fans.